 Vietnam with kids truly is the perfect trip for families looking for hands on educational and transformative travel.
 The country is teeming with unique activities and sites to visit that will appeal to all age ranges.
-From making things by hand to experiencing local life and immersing yourself in the culture through food, Vietnam family travel really has it all for all types of travelers.
+From making things by hand to experiencing local life and immersing yourself in the culture through food, Vietnam family travel really has everything for all types of travelers.

 After a few weeks exploring the country, we have come up with our top 10 things to do in Vietnam with kids (or even without!).

 Disclosure: Some of the links in this post are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

 If you haven’t experienced Vietnamese food, you are in for a surprise.
 The food is not anything like you might expect.
 It is fresh, flavorful and for the most part not spicy.
 For picky eaters there is a ton to try, and even more for adventurous eaters.
 Each region of the country has their own speciality, so make sure to try as much as you can.